-Off-Campus Housing Authorization FAQ’s
+Off-Campus Authorization FAQ’s

 Yes.
 All unmarried undergraduate students must live in residence halls on campus.
-Authorization to live elsewhere (Greek chapter houses and off campus) is granted at the discretion of the Director of Housing Assignments in special circumstances or when space is unavailable on campus.
+Authorization to live elsewhere (Greek chapter houses and off campus) is granted at the discretion of the Director of Housing Assignments and Operations in special circumstances or when space is unavailable on campus.

 No. Forming a roommate group simply links you together with your requested roommates for the random selection process (lottery).